SparkPost/matchbox/packages/matchbox/src/components/Drawer/readme.md

 # Drawer

-A set of composable and accessible Drawer compoennts.
+A set of composable and accessible Drawer components.

 ```js
 import { Drawer, useDrawer } from '@sparkpost/matchbox';